Lake Esperance, Hartz Mountains National Park

 see details

-Please be advised that Hartz Mountain Road will undergo a partial closure from Monday 8 December to Friday 12 December to allow essential maintenance works to proceed.
+Please be advised that Hartz Mountain Road will undergo road surface maintenance between Tuesday 19 May and Friday 22 May to allow essential maintenance works to proceed.

 During this period, machinery and staff will be operating in the area.
 For everyone's safety, please follow all traffic management directions and signage in place.